luluzhou1/alinush.github.io/_includes/refs.md

 [^Mermin07]: **Quantum Computer Science**, by N. David Marmin, 2007

+[^Mica98]: **Computationally-Sound Proofs**, by Silvio Micali, *in Logic Colloquium '95: Proceedings of the Annual European Summer Meeting of the Association of Symbolic Logic*, 1998, [[URL]](https://projecteuclid.org/ebooks/lecture-notes-in-logic/Computationally-Sound-Proofs/chapter/Computationally-Sound-Proofs/lnl/1235415908?tab=ChapterArticleLink)

 [^Mill04]: **The Weil Pairing, and Its Efficient Calculation**, by Miller, Victor S., *in Journal of Cryptology*, 2004, [[URL]](https://doi.org/10.1007/s00145-004-0315-8)

 [^Mill76]: **Riemann's hypothesis and tests for primality**, by Gary L. Miller, *in Journal of Computer and System Sciences*, 1976, [[URL]](http://www.sciencedirect.com/science/article/pii/S0022000076800438)